-The program consists of two (2) twenty two (22)-week semesters.
+The program consists of two (2) twenty-two (22)-week semesters.
 The first eleven (11) weeks of the first semester consist of didactic training on the BHCLR campus.
 During the second eleven weeks of the first semester, students are in the classroom in the afternoon and in clinical meetings two evenings a week.
 The second semester consists of afternoon classroom meetings as well as evening and overnight clinical experiences each week.
-Clinical rotations are scheduled in the sleep laboratory at Baptist Health Medical Center - Little Rock, Arkansas Children's Hospital, and University of AR for Medical Sciences.
+Clinical rotations are scheduled in the sleep laboratory at Baptist Health Medical Center - Little Rock, Arkansas Children's Hospital, and Central Arkansas Veterans Healthcare System (VA).
 Additional sleep labs may be considered upon the completion of a clinical affiliate agreement between the School and the facility.
-The addition of a clinical site is at the sole discretion of the Program Director.
+The addition of a clinical site is at the sole discretion of the Associate Dean.
 Additional schedule details, along with the most up-to-date program information is available at www.bhclr.edu.